brianc020801/INFO-330_Homework-4-5/README.md

 # INFO330-CreatingRelations2

 A homework assignment looking to explore relational database normalization, set in a backstory.
-(If you don't care to read the backstory, you can jump straight to the [homework](#homework) section, but you're missing out.)
+(If you don't care to read the backstory, you can jump straight to the [homework](#homework) section, but I will warn you: you're missing out on some prime high-quality fan fiction here...)

 ## Background